 Afternoon snacks should be consumed with the children.
 If you choose to eat an alternative snack, please make sure it is a healthy substitute.
 It is never okay to offer a child a food you are eating.
-Children must be offered food only from the child care food program.
+Children must be offered food only from the Berkley menu which meets childcare food program.

-If a special snack or meal is served, the scheduled snack must always be offered to the children.
+If a special snack or meal is served, the scheduled snack must always be offered to the children as well.
 Also, there must be enough of the alternative snack to be offered to each child in the classroom.
 Dietary restrictions and food allergies must be taken into account and substituted appropriately.